Huqoq: Bronze Age

 The village site was inhabited in the Early and Middle Bronze Age.

 Roman and Byzantine periods

-The Roman period village was large and prosperous due to the presence of a constant spring.
+The Roman-period village was large and prosperous due to the presence of a constant spring.
 It is apparent from both the synagogue and the absence of pig bones that the Roman period village was Jewish.

+"The most extensive hiding complex discovered to date in the Galilee" has been announced in March 2024.
+There are some eight hiding cavities with more ramifications being discovered, connected by tunnels set at straight angles to slow down Roman soldiers hunting for Jewish rebels.
+The hiding complex dates back to the First Jewish-Roman War (66-70 CE) and the Bar Kochba Revolt (132-136 CE), and could only serve for short-term concealment from Roman patrols due to the small size of the chambers.
+Most of the numerous finds attest to the use of the underground system during the First Revolt, and while there is no proof yet for the Bar Kochba Revolt actually spreading out to Galilee, a small number of artifacts found in this complex show that it was "involved in the preparations" for the uprising.
+The refuge system was revealed through community excavations with the participation of local residents, students enrolled in archaeology and Land of Israel studies, volunteers from a cavers club, and soldiers from the IDF's Samur Unit for underground operations.

 The village is attested in Late Roman and Byzantine period rabbinic sources.
+Archaeological findings as well as the mention of Huqoq in both the Babylonian and Jerusalem Talmud prove that the Jewish village survived the Bar Kochba Revolt.

 Ottoman period

 The prosperity of the ancient village contrasts with the simplicity of the Ottoman-era settlement and can be seen by archaeologists in animal bones which were cut by professional butchers in the ancient Jewish village, and by farmers in the Muslim period.

 Archaeology

 A 2011 dig led by archaeologist Jodi Magness excavated several sections at the site of the former village.

 "The ancient village is surrounded by associated features, including cist graves, rock-cut tombs, a mausoleum, quarries, agricultural terraces and installations, a winepress and an olive press.
 Two large miqwa'ot (ritual baths) are hewn into bedrock on the eastern and southern periphery of the ancient village (see below)."